-3.1 Faculty Mentors:
+3.1 Faculty Mentors

 Upon entry to the program, the DGS will assign each student a mentor from among the faculty.
-The student should meet with his or her faculty mentor once a month to discuss his or her plans, concerns, and progress through the program.
+The student should meet with his or her faculty mentor once a month to discuss their plans, concerns, and progress through the program.
 Mentors may be changed on request from either the student or the mentor.
-Once the student has been assigned a qualifying exam committee, the chair of that committee will play the role of mentor.
-It is expected that the chair of the qualifying exam committee will become the chair of the proposal committee and then the chair of the dissertation committee, but this can be changed on request at any time.
+Once the student has been assigned a Qualifying Exam Committee, the chair of that committee will play the role of mentor.
+The chair of the Dissertation Committee will be the student's mentor thereafter.

-3.2 Annual Evaluations:
+3.2 Annual Evaluations

 During the spring semester of each year, and prior to making decisions about renewals of assistantships, the faculty will meet as a whole to discuss and evaluate the progress of each graduate student.
-Each student will be provided a written report of his/her progress by his/her mentor, and should meet with his/her mentor to discuss the report.
-This is the student's opportunity to get holistic feedback about his/her progress, strengths, and areas for improvement.
+Students will have the chance (though they will not be required) to submit a self-assessment of their progress prior to this meeting.
+Each student will be provided a written report of their progress by their mentor, and should meet with their mentor to discuss the report.
+This is the student's opportunity to get holistic feedback about their progress, strengths, and areas for improvement.

-3.3 Parental Leave:
+3.3 Parental Leave